open-craft/section-to-course/README.rst

 The admin views are in the Django admin, under the "Section to Course" section.
 From there, you can create a new section to course link, which will create a new course with the same content as the section you selected.
 You can also view the list of existing section to course links, refresh them, and delete them.

+**Note:** The start date of a newly created course is in the future, so you will likely want to modify it in the "Schedule & Details" section in Studio.

 Relative due dates (optional)
 =============================